Broderbund: History

-Brøderbund's The Print Shop software produced signs and greeting cards.
-Brøderbund started discussions with Unison World about creating an MS-DOS version.
+Broderbund's The Print Shop software produced signs and greeting cards.
+Broderbund started discussions with Unison World about creating an MS-DOS version.
 The two companies could not agree on a contract, but Unison World developed a product with similar function and a similar user interface.
 Broderbund sued for infringement of their copyright.
 Brøderbund v.
 Unison (1986) became a landmark case in establishing that the look and feel of a software product could be subject to copyright protection.

+The company turned down what Gary Carlston later described as "the worldwide rights to Tetris for $50,000".
 Sierra On-Line and Broderbund ended merger discussions in March 1991.
 By that year Brøderbund had about $50 million in revenue, and 25% share of the education market.
 Carmen Sandiego had been its first internally developed product, but the company now developed most of its software; Doug Carlston stated that Brøderbund needed "to control our own sources, to control our future".
 After an unsuccessful initial public offering in 1987, the company executed a private placement for 20% of shares with Jostens.
 Broderbund became a public company in November 1991 with the NASDAQ symbol BROD.
 When it went public The Print Shop comprised 33% of total revenue, and the Carmen Sandiego series 26%.
-Brøderbund stock price and market capitalization climbed to $72.50 per share in September 1995, and then fell steadily because of continued losses for several years.
+After considering another merger with Electronic Arts in 1994, Brøderbund stock price and market capitalization climbed to $72.50 per share by September 1995, and then fell steadily because of continued losses for several years.

+The early and mid-1990s saw a video game industry trend of consolidation of development and publishing companies, as rising development costs and pressure from large retailers put pressure on smaller companies.
+Brøderbund acquired PC Globe in July 1992.
+It attempted to purchase The Learning Company in 1995, but was outbid by SoftKey, who purchased The Learning Company for US$606 million in cash and then adopted its name.
+By 1992, Broberbund had sold 13 million copies of all its softwares.